 What are employers' obligations where offices are partially or fully closed?

-Given the current “exceptional circumstances” employers may apply to the “partial activity” scheme (i.e. short-time work/furlough/temporary layoff), which enables the company to temporarily close all or part of an establishment (or reduce the collective working hours), while (i) maintaining only a fraction of the concerned employees’ salaries (usually 70% of their usual gross compensation, subject to CBA or company-based increases), and (ii) obtaining a state-funded allowance to compensate the maintenance of these wages.
+Given the current “exceptional circumstances”, employers may apply to the “partial activity” scheme (i.e. short-time work/furlough/temporary layoff), which enables the company to temporarily close all or part of an establishment (or reduce the collective working hours), while (i) maintaining only a fraction of the concerned employees’ salaries (usually 70% of their usual gross compensation, subject to CBA or company-based increases), and (ii) obtaining a state-funded allowance to partially compensate the maintenance of these wages.

 Where can employers and employees access local and national advice?

-General information and recommendations (in French) are available here (mostly in French, but some English translations are now available):
+General information and recommendations are available at the following sites (mostly in French, but some English translations are now available):

-It is strongly recommended to keep up to date with these recommendations, as they are quite detailed, and are updated daily.
+It is strongly recommended to keep up to date with these recommendations, as they are quite detailed, and are frequently updated.